Skip to main content

 note

-If there are more than one nodegroup NodeInstanceRole for your cluster, attach the policy to those NodeInstanceRoles as well.
+If there is more than one node group NodeInstanceRole for your cluster, attach the policy to those NodeInstanceRoles as well.

 Attach your policy

 4. Under Other permissions policies, search for your policy name.
-Select your policy name and select the Attach policies button to attach it.
+Select your policy, and then select Attach policies to attach it.

-The policy you attached will appear under Permissions policies if successful:
+The policy you attached appears under Permissions policies if successful.

 Confirm your policy is added